htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Bugs Fixed:

+- Fixed a bug introduced in 8.9.9 that, only when accounting groups with quotas were defined that caused the matchmaker to stop making new matches after several negotiation cycles.
+  :jira:`83`

 - Fixed a bug specific to MacOS X which could cause the shared port daemon's initial childalive message to be lost.
 This would cause `condor_who` to wrongly think that HTCondor hadn't started up until the shared port daemon